Subha Varier

 Subha Varier is an Indian space engineer.
 She has specialised in the video systems used on Indian satellite launches.
 In 2017 she received the Nari Shakti Puraskar, India's highest award for women after the record release of 104 satellites in one launch.

 Life

-Varier grew up in Alapuzha.
+Varier grew up in Alappuzha.
 She graduated in Electronic and Communication Engineering from the College of Engineering, Trivandrum.

 In 1991 she joined the Indian Space Research Organisation.
-She was based at the Vikram Sarabhai Space centre's avionics division.
+She was based at the Vikram Sarabhai Space Centre's avionics division.